-The Emperor's New Clothes Poem
+The Emperor's New Clothes and Student Poetry

-A Poetry Class Rant
+A Poetry Class Rant by an Unknown Poet

 I haven't developed a fine appreciation of much contemporary poetry.
 Though I find it interesting, it is often too full of angst, confusion and bitterness for me to find any meaning in it.